Providing a wealth of opportunities

 Genome Canada works to bridge the gap between government, academia and industry in genomics-based public-private innovation.
 They release opportunities on an on-call basis through their east coast centre, Genome Atlantic.

-For more information on Genome Canada, please contact the Institutional Strategic Initiatives team.
+For more information on Genome Canada, please contact the Institutional Programs team.